dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Updating space information
 --------------------------

-A successful search will result in the space map page being erxclusively latched.
+A successful search will result in the space map page being exclusively latched.
 Hence, after the search, the client must unfix the page.
 Failure to do so will cause pages to remain fixed and exhaust the Buffer Pool.
 The SpaceCursor interface provides an interface for unfixing the